-Ch.1, 2 sc in the same stitch, *ch.1, sk next stitch, sc in next* Repeat from *to* all the way around.
+Ch.1, 2 sc in the same stitch, *ch.1, sk next stitch, sc in next* Repeat from * all the way around.
 DO NOT JOIN!
-Work pattern in continuous rounds.
+Work pattern in continuous rounds making sure to place a stitch marker in the first st after each round.
 Continue working until your beanie measures approx. 7’ tall.

 Once 7 inches tall:

 Ch.1 and sc in the same stitch and each stitch around.